 Skip to main content

-The example serverless JavaScript function below shows how to create a REST API query for the NoSQL database to fetch 100 items from the customers collection where the customer.status equals GOLD.
+Here's a complete NoSQL code example showing how to query a NoSQL database.
+This serverless JavaScript function creates a REST API that runs a NoSQL query to fetch 100 items from the customers collection where the status equals GOLD.

 async function getData(req, res) {